Suzhou University of Science and Technology

-The Suzhou University of Science and Technology (SUST; 苏州科技大学 (Sūzhōu Kējì Dàxué); informally 苏科大), is a public university co-construct by the Ministry of Housing and Urban-Rural Development and the People's Government of Jiangsu Province.
-Located in the Suzhou High & Technology Development Zone, Jiangsu, China.
+The Suzhou University of Science and Technology (SUST; 苏州科技大学 (Sūzhōu Kējì Dàxué); informally 苏科大) is a public university co-constructed by the Ministry of Housing and Urban-Rural Development and the People's Government of Jiangsu Province.
+It is located in the Suzhou High & Technology Development Zone, Jiangsu, China.

 SUST was established on 1 September 2001 by merging the former Suzhou Institute of Urban Construction and Environmental Protection and the former Suzhou Railway Teachers' College, which is a full-time general university mainly in engineering, with coordinated development of engineering, science, literature, administration and arts.
 There are three campuses: Shihu, Jiangfeng and Tianping.

 In 2023, the university landed in hot water when it released admission confirmation notice to students in midnight (4:00 am) and gave the applicants only 30 minutes to confirm their admission.